AUCT-us/AUCT-us.github.io/_posts/2025-03-01-shrewder-be.md

 ---
 layout: post
-title:  "The societal value of shrewdness built by trading in free markets"
+title:  "The societal value of shrewdness built by trading in prediction markets"
 subtitle:  "Teach voters to understand differences while they assess skills"
-date:   2026-09-01 4:30:00
+date:   2025-03-01 4:30:00
 categories: template
 ---